 Managing employees working from home

 Once you have a remote working policy in place in response to coronavirus, there are strategies you can use to ensure staff remain as healthy and productive as possible in what could be a difficult and disruptive time.
+If you think you could do with brushing up on your own skills in this area, make use of training in project management to lead your team better, accomplish more goals and improve the quality of work produced.

 Set and prioritise tasks clearly